 Nonimmigrant alien applicants are required to submit documentation of sufficient financial resources to attend SVA.

 Applications for Fall 2017 enrollment are now being accepted.
-The early acceptance deadline for applications is February 1, 2017.
-However, applications will continue to be accepted on a rolling basis until all positions are filled by exceptional candidates.
+We will continue to accept applications on a rolling basis until all positions are filled by exceptional candidates.
 We encourage you to apply earlier rather than later, to ensure that places in the Fall 2017 class are still available.
 Applicants who need immediate confirmation of the receipt of application materials should send all materials through a mailing service that will track the package.

 Send all materials together to